anas-rabhi/RAG-without-frameworks/README.md

 - Requires an OpenAI API key

-Readme.md written by Claude 3.5 and checked by myself.
+This readme was written by Claude 3.5 and checked by me.